Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Averaging procedure

 \section{Averaging procedure}

 In this appendix, we summarize the numerical procedures used for measuring physical quantities in our simulations.
 To ensure that the system reaches a steady state, we first perform a relaxation run for a sufficiently large number of steps.
 Following this, we perform an observation run.
 During the observation period, the static correlation functions were measured every $10^5$ steps, and the observed viscosity was calculated every $10^3$ steps.
 The above procedure is repeated for multiple independent simulations with different noise realizations.
-The number of steps for relaxation, the number of steps for observation, and the number of samples are summarized in Table~\ref{suptab1}.
+The number of steps for relaxation and averaging and the number of samples are summarized in Table~\ref{tab2}.